spatie/laravel-collection-macros/README.md

 ### `eachCons`

 Get the following consecutive neighbours in a collection from a given chunk size.
+If the optional parameter `$preserveKeys` as `true` is passed, it will preserve the original keys.

 ```php
 collect([1, 2, 3, 4])->eachCons(2); // return collect([[1, 2], [2, 3], [3, 4]])